 Look at your life and your peers around you.
 Is everyone driving a Mercedes Benz?
 No. Are they all living their dreams and completely satisfied in life with no cares in the world?
 No. Are they all taking trips to a new country every weekend?
 No. Are they all 100% financially stable?
 No. Most probably, they’re taking life step by step and grinding – by any means necessary.
 See, what we have to instil in our minds is that material wealth is the ambition but not the standard for “winning” in life.
 What should it matter if person X has more money in their bank account than you do?
+Or if they obtained their wealth illegitimately?
 Your main concern shouldn’t be competing or getting one up on person X. You should be so focused on getting yours and not watching every single thing that others are doing.

 Don’t succumb to the pressure from society to make it seem like you have your life together.
 Follow your own path.
 Quit idolising what others have and being intimidated by another person’s success.
-You can also be susscesful.

 I’m sure we all have goals in life.
 I have no doubt that our generation are driven and ambitious people.
-We all have a ‘why’, which is the driving force behind our motivation to succeed.
+We all have a ‘why’: the driving force behind our motivation to succeed.
 I’m not suggesting that you scrap your goals or ditch your expensive taste.
-In fact, I’m encouraging you to create goals and achieve them so that they become your lifestyle; not a false account of your life to stunt for Instagram.
+In fact, I’m encouraging you all to create goals and achieve them so that they become your lifestyle; not a false account of your life to stunt for Instagram.
 You can create the life you want without mimicking or idolising the lives of others.

 You see, when you attain a certain lifestyle because of image you’ll always be competing with someone else.
-The more you get, the more you have to be accustomed to that lifestyle and the more you wear yourself out doing so.
+The more you get the more you have to be accustomed to that lifestyle and the more you wear yourselves out doing so.
 Money is there to be used but it’s not the be all and end all.
 We like nice things but it doesn’t mean we should be a slave to it.
 Remember, once we get all these nice things our problems don’t just disappear.
 Those Balenciaga’s won’t make you happy forever.

 As for now, the majority of us are in the same boat.
-I assume many 16-21-year-olds in the UK are in formal education (so basically we’re all trying to make it out here!).
+I assume many 16-21 year olds in the UK are in formal education (so basically we’re all trying to make it out here).
 There’s no cheat code for getting what you want or discovering your life’s purpose.
-You live it out by experimenting and working with what you’re good at, what draws you, what you love and what wakes you up in the morning.
-You need to consider the value of what you invest your time in and the desires you have for your life.
+You live it out by experimenting and working with what you’re good at, what draws you, what you love, what wakes you up in the morning.
+You need to consider the meaning, priority of and the timing in the things you seek in life.
 If you know what you want then what’s for you will be for you.
 If you work for it, it will come to fruition.

 We are intelligent and ambitious individuals.
-We all have that one thing we would love to accomplish before we leave this earth – that one goal that is precious and dear to our hearts concluding that the meaning of success is subjective.
+We all have that one thing we would love to accomplish before we leave this earth – that one goal that is precious and we hold dear to our heart.
+I want you to know that the meaning of success is subjective.
 If you’re still finding it hard to focus on walking your path and think someone else’s life seems so “easy”, look at it from this point of view: Nobody really shows off they’re struggles.
 Be discerning.
 Create a strong sense of self-worth and value so nothing can knock you down.
-Next time you doubt what yourself and achievements know you are a work in progress.
+Next time you doubt what yourself and achievements know you are a working progress.
 You have so much more great things to come if you stay focused – don’t just take things at face value.
 There are lessons to learn in hardships.